Sarah

 L’Enclume, Cartmel

-L’Enclume in Cartmel is perhaps the best of the Michelin Star restaurants in Cumbria, as it’s the only one to receive three Michelin Stars.
-It also boasts five AA rosettes and the title of number one restaurant in the UK, as awarded by The Good Food Guide 2020.
+L’Enclume in Cartmel is undoubtedly the best of the Michelin Star restaurants in Cumbria, as it’s the only one to receive three Michelin Stars.
+It also boasts five AA rosettes, a Michelin Green Star for sustainability, The Good Food Guide 2022’s award for most exciting restaurant, and title of top restaurant in the world from La Liste 2024.
 Much of the food comes from its own farm, which you can even take a tour around.
 Praised for its excellent service, beautifully prepared meals, and all-round incredible experience, this is fine dining at its best!

-What’s special: See where the produce is from with farm tours, understated elegance, multi-award-winning chef
+- What’s special: See where the produce is from with farm tours, understated elegance, environmentally conscientious restaurant.

 Allium, Askham